 - Adjust the water level in the washer to the amount needed for the load.
 Some of the new efficient washers will do this automatically.

-When it's time to replace the clothes washer, choose a high-efficiency washer with a low water factor.
+When it's time to replace the clothes washer, choose an energy- and water-efficient model.

 If washing dishes by hand, fill the sink with water rather than continually running the tap.

 - Technological advances in dishwashers make it possible to use less water to achieve the same goal.
 Standard ENERGY STAR labeled dishwashers use 3.5 gallons or less per cycle and can save an average of 3,870 gallons over the course of their lifetime.
 These models also use less energy than non-labeled dishwashers.

 - Dishwashers use less water than handwashing, particularly if you limit pre-rinsing.

 - For an updated list of efficient dishwasher models and their water and energy use, visit the CEE Qualifying Residential Dishwasher List.